Skip to Main Content Skip to Footer Toggle Navigation Menu

 Rising sophomores, juniors, and seniors can apply to live in the language houses.
 The housing contract is for the entire year unless the resident studies abroad for the spring or fall semester.

-Special Interest Community Locations and 2024 Application Due By Dates
+Living Learning Community Locations and Application

 • Bathrooms: Each specialty space varies in its bathroom style from community to single-use bathrooms.